 With the weather in central Florida turning colder by the day–not to mention the deep freeze that had tied up all the Northeastern states in an icy straight jacket–the thought of lounging on the Mayan Riviera, and sipping a Corona, while paying homage to Kinich Ahau left us as starry-eyed as Donald Trump during a total solar eclipse.

 All that we required was a place to drop the Airstream, although more easily said than done.
-Leah and I initially made a round of investigatory calls after determining that strategically, the best place to leave our home–since we were flying out of Ft.
-Lauderdale and relocating to Bradenton on Florida’s West coast upon returning–would be within the Palm Beach vicinity.
-From there, it would be under four hours across Alligator Alley to our last long-term residence before making our move North beyond the winter thaw.
+Leah and I initially made a round of investigatory calls after strategically determining that the best place to leave our Airstream would be somewhere within the Palm Beach vicinity, since we were flying out of Ft.
+Lauderdale and relocating to Bradenton.
+From there, it would take under four hours to cross Alligator Alley to our last long-term residence before making our move North beyond the winter thaw.

 “Sorry, but we’ve got nothing here!” or “Unfortunately, we’re completely full!” were recurring answers from facility reps who bothered to answer the phone or conveyed the common courtesy of returning our voice mail.